East 34th Street Ferry Landing: Opening and later modifications

 After a request for bids, NYCEDC in 2011 awarded NY Waterway a three-year contract and a $3 million annual subsidy to operate ferry service on the East River including 34th Street.
 The new service, which was called the East River Ferry, began operating in June 2011 and also included a free transfer bus loop in Midtown East.
 NYCEDC later proposed an expansion of the ferry service by developing a "Citywide Ferry Service" with new routes and new/upgraded ferry landings (which was implemented as NYC Ferry).
 To support the increase in vessels docking at the East 34th Street Ferry Landing with the addition of proposed new routes, a smaller barge was added next to the barge on the north side of the terminal to provide an additional slip for bow-loading vessels.
 Monopile dolphins were added to help guide ferries in and out of the new slip.

 In the aftermath of infrastructure damage and service disruptions to the New York City Subway system in Queens and Brooklyn caused by Hurricane Sandy on October 29, 2012, Seastreak began running weekday ferry service between East 34th Street and Rockaway Park, Queens, with additional stops at Pier 11 and Brooklyn Army Terminal.
 Although the service proved popular, it was ultimately discontinued on October 31, 2014 when the city government declined to continue subsidizing it.
 A temporary ferry service was also operated between East 34th Street and Glen Cove on Long Island to provide an option for LIRR commuters affected by reductions to rush hour service during infrastructure upgrades made at Penn Station during the summer of 2017.

 NYC Ferry began operations in May 2017, with Hornblower Cruises winning the contract for citywide ferry services and taking over the East River Ferry route that had been previously operated by NY Waterway.
 Other NYC Ferry service at East 34th Street includes the Astoria and Soundview routes, which were added in August 2017 and August 2018, respectively.
 NYC Ferry's Lower East Side route also provided service at the landing from August 2018 until it was it was discontinued in May 2020.

 A feasibility study conducted by NYCEDC in 2018 for a potential expansion of NYC Ferry service indicated that the East 34th Street Ferry Landing operates near capacity during peak periods and may require additional upgrades in the future.
 In November 2025, NYCEDC announced plans to upgrade the terminal to provide more passenger queuing space and additional vessel berths in conjunction with upcoming changes to the NYC Ferry network.
+The changes to the ferry's route network began the following month, which included combining the Soundview route with the Rockaway route, extending the South Brooklyn route to terminate at East 34th Street, and splitting out the East River route into two routes during peak periods.
+Beginning in April 2026, a seating island and wraparound wall are planned to be removed from the terminal to eliminate pinch points and create additional space for pedestrian queuing.